mangorex/Spring-and-Maven-Projects-Design-Testing/README.md

 # Spring-and-Maven-Projects-Design-Testing
 This projects were for the Subject Design &amp; Testing of Software Engineering.
-It is to be seen for Gsoc.
 In this project we used Spring, Maven, Apache Tomcat, Java 7, etc.

 They was developed by the Team DP-Acme-291094.
 The components of the Team are: